 Incorrect management of website cookies is one of the most common areas of GDPR non-compliance.
 Businesses of all sizes and sectors are required to abide by the GDPR’s rules on the application of non-essential cookies and management of consent.
-But what does this mean for your website and your cookies?
+But what does this mean for your website and your website cookies?

-In this Tacita Tips we’ll be looking at some common questions that can help you to audit your website cookies.
+In this Tacita Tips we’ll be looking at some common questions that can help you to easily audit your website cookies.

 Do website cookies count as personal data?

-What are 'essential' and 'non-essential' cookies?
+What are 'essential' and 'non-essential' website cookies?

 The GDPR permits businesses to apply only ‘essential’ cookies to users device without first gaining the user’s explicit consent.